homebridge/plugin-ui-utils/README.md

   }
 ]

-await homebridge.updatePluginConfig(pluginConfig);
+await homebridge.updatePluginConfig(pluginConfig)
 ```

 #### `homebridge.savePluginConfig`

 > `homebridge.savePluginConfig(): Promise<void>`

 Saves the plugin config changes to the Homebridge `config.json`.
-This is the equivalent of clicking the *Save* button.
+This is the equivalent of clicking the _Save_ button.

 This should be used sparingly, for example, after a access token is generated.